Typiespectre/memoria/docs/features/spell-checking.md

 Foam comes with a spell checker.

-Misspelled words are highlighted, like hellow.
+Misspelled words are highlighted, like hello.
 You can place the cursor on top of the word, and press `cmd+.` for suggestions on how to fix the problem.

 You can configure the extension in the settings, for example to: